wuyangfan641/HTDB-Pipeline/README.md

 ### 04 Structural annotation of the tick genome by EGAPx
 ------
-### 05 Automated annotation of Tick-Borne Bacterial Genomes by Bakta
+### 05 Standardized annotation of Tick-Borne Bacterial Genomes by Bakta
+- genome.fna
+- db-light

+If required, or desired, the AMRfinderPlus-DB can also be updated manually:
 ```bash
 mkdir -p db-light/amrfinderplus-db
 ```